AbhiArya20/utils/README.md

 # Utility Scripts

-This repository contains scripts that help automate tasks or simplify processes.
+This repository contains scripts or code that automate tasks or simplify processes.

 ## Contents
 - Small automation scripts